Chessfull/PatikaBootcamp/README.md

-# patikaGreeting
+This is a project that includes tasks and practises at Patika+ Full Stack Web Developer Bootcamp.

+Task-Practise List
-Starting task for greeting myself at Patika+ Bootcamp.
+# patikaGreeting //Simple console app for greeting myself